Get started with SEND

 The best person to speak to is an education provider's special educational needs co-ordinator (SENCO).

-If your child is not in education, you should speak to your GP about getting a diagnosis.
+If your child is not in education or you are concerned about your child's health needs, you should speak with your GP.

 You can find your nearest GP.